akeneo/pim-community-dev/UPGRADE-1.5.md

  - extract main exceptions
  - extract main Event interface and classes
  - extract main Job interface and classes
+ - extract domain models (doctrine entities) and move doctrine mapping to yml files
  - [WIP] replace unit tests by specs, add missing specs
- - [TODO] extract validation from Job class
- - [WIP] extract domain models (currently doctrine entities, so extract doctrine mapping and symfony validation in yml files)
+ - [WIP] extract annotation validation in yml files

 Several batch domain classes remain in the BatchBundle, these classes can be deprecated or not even used in the context of the PIM (we need extra analysis to know what to do with these).